otoko13/polluters/README.md

 - Automate adding the longitude and latitude data using the Google Maps Cloud Platform API.

+- There should be a way to programmatically center the map on the selected polluter marker so that it wouldn't be hidden by the info panel.

 - A fully responsive version of the layout for mobile browsers.

 - Further accessibility checks and improvements.